quicwg/quic-bit-grease/draft-ietf-quic-bit-grease.md

 An endpoint that advertises the grease_quic_bit transport parameter MUST accept packets with the QUIC Bit set to a value of 0.
-The QUIC Bit is defined as the second-to-most significant bit of the first byte of QUIC packets (that is, the value 0x40).
+The QUIC Bit is defined as the second-most significant bit of the first byte of QUIC packets (that is, the value 0x40).